Variable Chaplygin Gas: Constraints from Supernovae, BAO, Look Back Time, and GRBs: Cosmological Observables

-$\tau$ denotes the incubation time or delay factor which accounts for our lack of knowldege about the amount of time since the beginning of the structure formation in the Universe until the formation time$\left(t{}_{f}\right)$ of the object.
+We introduce an incubation time or delay factor in order to account for the formation redshift $z_{F}$, i.e. the amount of time since the beginning of the structure formation in the Universe until the formation time of the object.
+In this work, we have used the dataset as described in \cite{samushia} in addition with \cite{dantas}.
+In this case as well, we minimize